gong0218/machine-learning-nanodegree-capstone/report.md

 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

-In this project, I used Random Forest, XGBoost, and LSTM for solving the problem.
+In this project, I used Random Forest, XGBoost, and Long short-term memory for solving the problem.
 Weekly sales is the target.

-The following parameters can be mainly tuned to optimize the model.
+The following parameters are mainly tuned to optimize the model(and a default parameter I tried at first.).

 - Random Forest
-  - number of estimators
+  - number of estimators()(default: )
-  - minimum sample leaf size
+  - minimum sample leaf size()(default: )

 - XGBoost
   - The fraction of columns to be randomly samples for each tree
-  - Learning rate
+  - Learning rate()(default: )
-  - The maximum depth of a tree
+  - The maximum depth of a tree()(default: )
-  - L1 regularization term on weight
+  - L1 regularization term on weight()(default: )
-  - number of estimators
+  - number of estimators()(default: )

 - LSTM
-  - number of layers
+  - number of layers()(default: )
-  - number of nodes
+  - number of nodes()(default: )
-  - the number of hidden units
+  - the number of hidden units()(default: )
-  - epochs
+  - epochs(The number times that the learning algorithm will work through the entire training dataset.
+One epoch consists of one full training cycle on the training set.)(default: 100)

 ### Benchmark
 I used Decision Tree Regressor as a bench mark model and made comparison between all models performance and the benchmark.
 Decision Tree Regressor is a tree-like model that is simple to understand and interpret, but often relatively unstable.